SushiLab/IMB_Amplicon_Pipeline/README.md

 ### Run USEARCH  (`runUSEARCH` Step in the Config File)

-In addition to taxonomic assignment using `IDTAXA`, we perform USEARCH sequence alignment against the database provided in the `config.yaml` parameter `USEARCH_DB` and search for last common ancestor (lca).
+In addition to taxonomic assignment using `IDTAXA`, we perform USEARCH sequence alignment against the database provided in the `config.yaml` parameter `USEARCH_DB` and search for last common ancestor (lca) for both ASVs and OTUs.

 ### Run DefCom  (`runDefCom` Step in the Config File)